+Is there a difference between animal-based collagen supplements and vegan collagen builders?
 Collagen supplements: You’ve probably seen collagen supplements promoting their ability to decrease wrinkles and make your skin look smoother and younger.
 Or maybe you’ve decided that you want to take a collagen supplement for the many other benefits of collagen.

-- Vegan Collagen builders don’t contain collagen
+- Vegan collagen builders don’t contain collagen.

-- Vegan Collagen builders are made with plant-based ingredients
+- Vegan collagen builders are made with plant-based ingredients.

-- Animal-based collagen is made from hooves, bones, and hides of animals
+- Animal-based collagen is made from hooves, bones, and hides of animals.

-- Animal-based collagen is actual collagen from an animal
+- Animal-based collagen is actual collagen from an animal.

-What is Collagen?
+What Is Collagen?

 What exactly is collagen?
-Collagen is formed from three complex, fibrous long-chain protein that twist into a helix.
+Collagen is formed from three complex, fibrous long-chain proteins that twist into a helix.

 Over 30% of all of your body’s protein is made up of collagen.
-That means that having enough collagen in your body is essential to your health.
+That means having enough collagen in your body is essential to your health.

 The word collagen actually comes from the Greek word “kòlla” and the French suffix “-gene” that translates to glue-producing.
-Your body needs greater elasticity to have younger looking skin, stronger bones, a more secure gut, and pain-free joints.
+Your body needs greater elasticity to have younger-looking skin, stronger bones, a more secure gut, and pain-free joints.

 Then, at age 40, the rate your collagen levels decrease becomes greater than the rate your body can produce collagen.
-By age 60, your collagen stores will be half of what they used to be when you were in your twenties and early thirties.
+By age 60, your collagen stores are half of what they used to be when you were in your twenties and early thirties.

 Before we get into a discussion on the difference between vegan collagen builders and animal-based collagen supplements, let’s first talk about how your body produces collagen.

 You don’t need to get collagen from an outside source.
 Your body produces collagen daily to support your needs.

 As more procollagen molecules are produced, they begin to glue themselves to one another.
 These clumps of procollagen molecules are called fibrils.

 As the fibrils connect to one another and anchor themselves, they start to look like a net.
 This fully formed net is what we call collagen.

-So, your body needs three things to make collagen: vitamin C, minerals, and amino acids.
+Your body needs three things to make collagen: vitamin C, minerals, and amino acids.

-Most people will eat more protein in an effort to increase their collagen levels.
+Most people eat more protein in an effort to increase their collagen levels.
 More often than not, you have enough protein in your diet.

 Vitamin C is inextricably intertwined in the process of collagen production.
-You can see an example of this by looking at the scurvy epidemic that happened to seafarers during the 1500s to 1800s.
+You can see an example of this by looking at the scurvy epidemic that happened to seafarers during the 1500s to the 1800s.

 These seafarers ate plenty of meat while they were at sea, but they didn’t eat any fresh fruits and vegetables.
 There was no way to preserve vegetables on a boat at that time.

 What happened is their bodies lost collagen rapidly and couldn’t produce more collagen without vitamin C from vegetables and fruits.

-That’s why you need to be sure to get plenty of vitamin C in your diet to stay healthy.
+That is why you need to be sure to get plenty of vitamin C in your diet to stay healthy.

 Some fruits and vegetables that contain vitamin C include: